Ksgz/evase-nextjs/content/pages/courses/Law/law.md

     - name: 'twitter:image'
       value: images/law.jpg
       relativeUrl: true
-layout: advanced
+layout: docs
 ---

 <h1>England and Wales Law</h1>

-<h4>Law is a system of rules created and enforced through social or governmental institutions to regulate behavior, with its precise definition a matter of longstanding debate.
-It has been variously described as a science and the art of justice.</h4>
+<h6>Law is a system of rules created and enforced through social or governmental institutions to regulate behavior, with its precise definition a matter of longstanding debate.
+It has been variously described as a science and the art of justice.</h6>